stevecochrane/design-pattern-examples/README.md

 a State interface, and separate classes for each state.
 This way it's easy to add new states, as only the new state and GumballMachine itself need to be modified.

+## Proxy Pattern

+A Proxy is an object that acts as a representative for another object.
+There are several different kinds.
+A Remote Proxy (which there is an example for here) is an object that acts as a proxy for another object running on a separate JVM across the network, and it accepts commands and relays them.
+A Virtual Proxy is for objects that are expensive to instantiate and can be used for tasks like placeholder content while something is loading.
+A Protection Proxy can control and restrict access to another object.
+And those are just a few of many possible variations on the Proxy pattern.

+I had some issues getting `rmiregistry` to work locally, but with this example you can make some GumballMachine instances available over the network with the GumballMachineTestDrive class and then monitor them with the GumballMachineTestDrive class.